patevs/learn_react/README.md

 # Learn_React

-> Projects and code related to my learning of the `React.js` frontend framework.
+> Links, resources, and code related to my learning of the `React` frontend JavaScript framework.

 ---